Concerto Soloist - Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Apetian lists Rachmaninoff's Concerto no. 1 for this concert, however Satina identified Liszt's Concerto no. 1 along with the remainder of the program.
+Notes: Apetian lists Rachmaninoff's Concerto no. 1 for this concert, however Satina identified Liszt's Concerto no. 1.
+The attached reviews confirms this, along with the other works on the program.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 6 1919